edsattar/next-phonecase/README.md

 9. use cloudflare R2 (similar to AWS S3) for unstructured data like images, videos, etc.

-10. use react query for caching server actions
+10. use react query "useMutation" for caching server actions

 ```ts
 import { useMutation } from "@tanstack/react-query";